 AP Chem Unit 7 Progress Check MCQ: Everything You Need to Know

 If you're staring at your AP Chemistry Unit 7 Progress Check and feeling a little lost, you're definitely not alone.
-Day to day, equilibrium is that point in the course where things get genuinely tricky — it's not just memorizing formulas anymore, you actually have to think through how systems shift and respond.
+Even so, equilibrium is that point in the course where things get genuinely tricky — it's not just memorizing formulas anymore, you actually have to think through how systems shift and respond.
 And the MCQ format?
 It can be brutal if you don't know what the test writers are actually looking for.

 Here's the thing — most students treat the progress check like just another homework assignment.
 But if you approach it the right way, it's one of the best tools you have for figuring out where you actually stand before the real exam.